 Watership Down Holly's flashback to the first warren's destruction but reversed when the farmer's daughter saves Hazel from the farm's cat.

 Zig Zagged in Once Upon a Forest.
-The village elder, who was caught in a trap when he was younger, warns them about humans and is not surprised when toxic gas devastates the forest.
+Cornelius, who was caught in a trap when he was younger, warns them about humans and is not surprised when toxic gas devastates the forest.
 The reason for the toxic gas is a human littering with a glass bottle which blew a hole in a tank trunk.
 The truck driver, by contrast, has an Oh Crap reaction and runs to get help.
 At the end of the film, help arrives.
 Humans in scary Hazmat suits have come in to clean things up, surprising the elder.

 Battle for Terra plays with this trope.
 The Earth is destroyed and what's left of the human race is forced to live in a military fleet which invades the peaceful title planet.
 While they are doing this by force and goal to the kill all the aliens they are portrayed as simply desperate.
 If you want to know why don't they just live together, the humans and terrans don't breath the same air.
 Further played with in that the President and his council are Reasonable Authority Figures who want to explore all options before they go with genocide, but a coup happens with a General who advocates an "us or them" position.